pull() is similar to $ on a data frame. It is mostly useful because it

 Value

-A vector the same number of cells/geometries as .data.
+A vector with the same number of cells/geometries as .data.

-On SpatRaster objects, note that the default (na.rm = FALSE) would remove
+On SpatRaster objects, note that the default (na.rm = FALSE) removes

 empty cells, so you may need to pass (na.rm = FALSE) to ....
 See